Henriquez-Katherine/Calc_1/README.md

 # Calc_1

 Hi, People.
-That simple and my first on GitHub program on Python.
+That my first on GitHub program on Python.
 Maybe, I add versions on Java or C++ next or not.